 How does it work?
 What resources are available?

 OPF consists first and foremost of an open specification, primarily based on simple JSON file structures.
 The full documentation is available online on GitHub and a specialized Pix4D GitHub space.
 It is currently compatible with PIX4Dmatic (as of May 2023), which allows for the import and export of OPF projects.
-We will be extending this capability to other Pix4D products in the future.
+It's also compatible with PIX4Dengine SDK and we will be extending this capability to other Pix4D products in the future.

 This new file format can be used by anyone.
 It is licensed under permissive terms and thus free to implement.
 If used in research work, it should be cited via the documentation.